On images of Mori dream spaces: Amplifications

-There is a notion called Mori dream regions (MDR, for short) defined in \cite[Definition 2.12]{hk}, which generalizes MDSs.
-In this subsection we check that our main results can be extended to MDRs.
+Let $X$ be a normal $\bQ$-factorial projective variety.
+There is a notion called Mori dream region defined in \cite[Definition 2.12]{MR1786494}, which generalizes Mori dream spaces.
+In this subsection we check that \pref{th:main} can be extended to Mori dream regions.

-First we recall the definition of MDRs from \cite[Definition 2.12]{hk}: \begin{defi} Let $X$ be a normal $\bq$-factorial projective variety.
-A cone $\mathcal{C}\subset\Pic{(X)}_{\br}$ spanned by finitely many line bundles is called a Mori dream region (MDR) if the multi-section ring
+First we recall the definition of Mori dream regions from \cite[Definition 2.12]{MR1786494}: \begin{definition} Let $X$ be a normal $\bQ$-factorial projective variety.
+A cone $\cC\subset\Pic{(X)}_{\bR}$ spanned by finitely many line bundles is called a Mori dream region if the multi-section ring

-is of finite type over the base field. \end{defi}
+is of finite type over the base field. \end{definition}